 When trying to determine the monetary worth of your collectibles, it is very important to use a source that gives values that are current.
 If the source is not up-to-date, the values given will not reflect the current value of your collectible.
 There are many methods collectors use to find the value of their collectibles, such as using a Barbie collector's price guide to get an idea of that popular doll's worth.
 Other resources include:

 - Online price guides

 - Local antique and collectible dealers

-Doing a search of your collectibles on online auction websites such as eBay will give you a fairly accurate idea of whether or not your pieces are in demand.
-When searching auctions always make sure to check the completed auction listings.
+Doing a search of your collectibles on online auction websites such as eBay will give you a fairly accurate idea of whether your pieces are in demand.
+This is also an excellent way to see how much a collectible is worth, such as valuable antique bottles, since you can browse for the same piece in similar condition.
+When searching auctions, always make sure to check the completed auction listings.

 There are also many websites that provide online price guides.
-One of the most popular is Kovels with more than 600,000 current prices listed for antiques and collectibles.
-Other excellent online resources include:
+One of the most popular is Kovels, with more than 600,000 current prices listed for antiques and collectibles.
+Other excellent online resources include the following:

-Although most antique and collectible dealers are not able to give you a formal appraisal since they are not certified appraisers, many will give you their professional opinion as to the collectible's value or will help you locate someone in the area who is a certified appraiser.
+You can also stop by your local antique shop to see if someone there might be willing to help.
+Although most antique and collectible dealers are not able to give you a formal appraisal since they are not certified appraisers, many will give you their professional opinion as to the collectible's value, such as Beanie Baby values, or will help you locate someone in the area who is a certified appraiser.